-- ensure the school's vision, values and ethos promote and celebrate good attendance and punctuality; - ensure a member of the Strategic Leadership Team is appointed with overall responsibility for championing and improving attendance in school, as per DfE guidance; - ensure strategies are in place to promote and implement the Attendance and Punctuality Policy throughout the school; - ensure attendance support and improvement is appropriately resourced, including where applicable, through effective use of Pupil Premium funding;
+ensure the school's vision, values and ethos promote and celebrate good attendance and punctuality;

-- monitor the school's curriculum offer to ensure delivery of a curriculum which is engaging and personalised to the needs of the pupils, with good teaching and learning experiences that encourage all pupils to attend and to achieve; - regularly monitor attendance and punctuality data as provided by the strategic leader responsible for attendance; - make decisions regarding the authorisation of absences in exceptional circumstances; - set attendance targets with the strategic attendance lead and/or other relevant members of staff directly responsible for attendance.
+- ensure a member of the Strategic Leadership Team is appointed with overall responsibility for championing and improving attendance in school, as per DfE guidance; - ensure strategies are in place to promote and implement the Attendance and Punctuality Policy throughout the school; - ensure attendance support and improvement is appropriately resourced, including where applicable, through effective use of Pupil Premium funding; - monitor the school's curriculum offer to ensure delivery of a curriculum which is engaging and personalised to the needs of the pupils, with good teaching and learning experiences that encourage all pupils to attend and to achieve; - regularly monitor attendance and punctuality data as provided by the strategic leader responsible for attendance; - make decisions regarding the authorisation of absences in exceptional circumstances; - set attendance targets with the strategic attendance lead and/or other relevant members of staff directly responsible for attendance.

-The strategic attendance lead will:
+The strategic attendance lead4 will:

-- ensure that section 2 of the Attendance and Punctuality Policy is fully personalised to the school to meet statutory requirements; - ensure that all staff are aware of the Attendance and Punctuality Policy, are well trained to address attendance issues and are aware of the school's current attendance headline data; - ensure the Attendance and Punctuality Policy is consistently applied across the school, starting with the accurate completion and maintenance of the Admissions Register (often called the school roll) and the Attendance Register; - actively promote the importance and value of good attendance to pupils and parents; - take an active lead in delivering whole school initiatives to promote the profile of attendance throughout the school, including ensuring regular use of praise and the issuing of rewards that are valued by pupils; - with the support of pastoral staff, analyse attendance and punctuality data on a weekly, half-termly and termly basis, identifying patterns and trends and preparing reports as necessary for other school leaders and governors; - provide the School Standards Committee with half-termly reviews on attendance and punctuality via the SES, including data about pupils who are persistently absent (90% attendance or below) and those who are severely absent (50% attendance or below); - oversee pastoral intervention, including quality assuring action plans and the arrangements for attendance review meetings; - ensure appropriate school liaison with the Local Authority including, when in place, full engagement with the School Attendance Support Team, to ensure multi-agency working is effective; - comply with the DfE's statutory guidance on Children Missing Education (CME) by informing the Local Authority of the details of children who are regularly absent or missing from school following a leave of absence, and prior to removing a child from the school roll; - comply with the requirements set out in the local authority's Guidance for Referrals & Legal Intervention policy when requesting legal intervention; - ensure the school's electronic information management system remains fit for purpose and that staff accessing it are appropriately trained to meet all legal and statutory recording requirements and so they can make best use of the system to support effective data analysis and intervention.
+- set a clear vision for improving and maintaining good attendance; - ensure that section 2 and Appendices 1 and 2 of the Attendance and Punctuality Policy is fully personalised to the school to meet statutory requirements; - ensure that all staff are aware of the Attendance and Punctuality Policy, are well trained to address attendance issues and are aware of the school's current attendance headline data; - ensure the Attendance and Punctuality Policy is consistently applied across the school, starting with the accurate completion and maintenance of the Admissions Register (often called the school roll) and the Attendance Register in line with Chapters 7 and 8 of the DfE's Working together to improve school attendance statutory guidance; - ensure attendance and absence coding is completed for each session, using the new list of codes, as detailed in section 6 of this policy; - actively promote the importance and value of good attendance to pupils and parents, including ensuring regular use of praise and the issuing of rewards that are valued by pupils; - with the support of pastoral staff, analyse attendance and punctuality data at least on a fortnightly, half-termly and termly basis, identifying patterns and trends, including through monitoring lesson attendance within sessions to identify patterns of absence within the school day and adjusting interventions accordingly; - prepare evaluative reports as necessary for other school leaders and governors; - provide the School Standards Committee with regular updates on attendance and punctuality, including data about pupils who are persistently absent (90% attendance or below) and those who are severely absent (50% attendance or below); - establish and maintain effective systems for tackling absence, ensuring they are followed by all staff; - oversee pastoral intervention, including quality assuring action plans and the arrangements for attendance review meetings; - ensure appropriate school liaison with the Local Authority, including full engagement with the School Attendance Support Team, to ensure multi-agency working is effective; - comply with the DfE's statutory guidance on Children Missing Education (CME) by informing the Local Authority of the details of children who are regularly absent or missing from school following a leave of absence, and prior to removing a child from the school roll;

-&lt;sup>4 Since September 2022, the DfE has required all schools to have a named senior leader who is responsible for the strategic approach to attendance.
+4 Since September 2022, the DfE has required all schools to have a named senior leader, referred to in DfE guidance as the 'Senior Attendance Champion', who is responsible for the strategic approach to attendance.
 Where an Executive Headteacher is in post across multiple schools, each school must have a named strategic attendance lead.